 Biomechanical Optimization of Cardiac Valve Repair Operations

-The objective of this project is to validate our findings using large animal cardiac surgery models, and then hopefully translate these discoveries directly to the operating room in the human clinical arena.
+We will validate our findings using large animal cardiac surgery models, and then hopefully translate these discoveries directly to the operating room in the human clinical arena

 NIH/NHLBI/R01 (PI Ennis, HL152256) 06.24.2020 to 05.31.2024